ramteid/omni/README.md

 ## License

-Clio is licensed under the Apache License 2.0.
+Omni is licensed under the Apache License 2.0.
 See [LICENSE](LICENSE) for details.

 ## Acknowledgments